Cement

 A Strategic Investment In The Mid-South

 The International Port of Memphis Cement Import Terminal and CNG Station Project is more than a construction initiative—it’s a long-term investment in the Mid-South’s economic stability, infrastructure, and environmental sustainability.
 By tackling cement stability, improving freight logistics, and adopting sustainable practices, it serves as a model for responsible infrastructure investment.
-It also fully aligns with MARAD’s Strategic Sustainability Performance Plan, the Port Infrastructure Development Program (PIDP), and the sustainability priorities of Tennessee and the City of Memphis.
+It also aligns with MARAD’s Strategic Sustainability Performance Plan, the Port Infrastructure Development Program (PIDP) goals, and the sustainability priorities of Tennessee and the City of Memphis.

-Together, we’re building a stronger, more resilient Mid-South.
-Join us in supporting this transformative project.
-For more information about the project, please contact Curt Neuenswander at curtn@farmercompanies.com.
+For more information about the project, please contact Curt Neuenswander at Curtn@farmercompanies.com.